-In Section 3.1, we used two lines of configuration to turn on DNSSEC validation.
+In Section 3.1, we used one line of configuration to turn on DNSSEC validation, the act of chasing down signatures and keys, making sure they are authentic.
 Now we are going to take a closer look at what it actually does, and some other options.